 - 1. The foregoing recitals are true and correct. - 2.
-The Planning Commission of the City of Antioch hereby FINDS, on the basis of the whole record before it (including the Initial Study and all comments received) that: - a.
-The City of Antioch exercised overall control and direction over the CEQA review for the Project, including the preparation of the Final IS/MND, and independently reviewed the Final IS/MND and MMRP; - b.
-There is no substantial evidence that the Project will have a significant effect on the environment once mitigation measures have been followed and assuming approval of the General Plan Amendment and Rezone; and - c.
+The City Council of the City of Antioch hereby FINDS, on the basis of the whole record before it (including the Initial Study and all comments received) that: - a.
+The City of Antioch exercised overall control and direction over the CEQA review for the Project, including the preparation of the Final IS/MND, and independently reviewed the Final IS/MND and MMRP; - There is no substantial evidence that the Project will have a significant effect on the environment once mitigation measures have been followed and assuming approval of the General Plan Amendment and Rezone; and - c.
 The Final IS/MND and MMRP reflect the City's independent judgment and analysis. - 3.
-The Planning Commission hereby RECOMMENDS that City Council of the City of Antioch APROVE AND ADOPT the IS/MND, and MMRP for the Project (Exhibit A).
+The City Council of the City of Antioch hereby APPROVES and ADOPTS the IS/MND, including the Errata (Exhibit B), and MMRP for the Project (Exhibit A).

-I HEREBY CERTIFY that the foregoing resolution was adopted by the Planning Commission of the City of Antioch at a regular meeting thereof held on the 19th day of August, 2020, by the following vote:
+Council of the City of Antioch at a regular meeting thereof held on the 22nd day of September, 2020, by the following vote:

+AYES:

+NOES:

+ABSENT:

-NOES: ABSENT: ABSTAIN:
+ABSTAIN:

-FORREST EBBS

-Secretary to the Planning Commission